sblinnikov/boom/READMEseb.md

 point the compilation crashed finding errors in formats

-In original code there were many warnings on type mismatch of formal and actual arguments, gfortran did not with default options, intel fortran works OK with this.
+In original code there were many warnings on type mismatch of formal and actual arguments, gfortran did not work with default options, intel fortran works OK with this.

 In gfortran
 FFLAGS=-fallow-argument-mismatch